Willie Aikens: Arrest

 Aikens was arrested on March 2, 1994, and after a March 17 mistrial, a grand jury indicted Aikens on four charges of crack cocaine distribution in violation of 21 U.S.C on March 25.

 Because of the tougher federal guidelines for crack, he was sentenced as if he had sold 15 lbs of powder cocaine.
-He received the maximum sentence of 15 years and eight months, and received an additional five years because he allegedly had a loaded gun in the room where the drugs were sold.
+He received the maximum sentence of 15 years and eight months, and received an additional five years because he had a loaded gun in the room where the drugs were sold.